 Wintersweet shrubs (Chimonanthus praecox) are very popular ornamentals in their native land of China.
 They were introduced to Japan in the 17th century where the plant is called Japanese allspice.
-Wintersweet is also cultivated in Japan, Korea, Europe, Australia and the United States.
+Wintersweet is also cultivated in Japan, Korea, Europe, Australia, and the United States.

 Wintersweet is deciduous and, although considered a shrub, can grow into a rather small tree of around 15 feet tall (5 m.).
 It is known for flowering in the middle of winter in sites with appropriate wintersweet growing conditions.

 The leaves of this shrub start out green but yellow and drop in late autumn.
 Then, months later, blossoms appear in early winter on bare branches.
 The flowers are unusual.
-Their petals are waxy and butter-yellow with touches of maroon on the inside.
+Their petals are waxy and butter yellow with touches of maroon on the inside.

-If you plant wintersweet in the landscape, you will find that the smell from the fragrant flowers is powerful and delightful.
+If you plant wintersweet in the landscape, you will find that the smell of the fragrant flowers is powerful and delightful.
 Some say wintersweet flowers have the most beautiful perfume of any plant.
 However, after the flowers cease, the plant fades into the background.
 It doesn’t really offer any other ornamental features.
 For this reason, be sure to plant wintersweet where it can blend in as a background plant.

 Wintersweet Growing Conditions